scottasut/dsc180b-project/README.md

 This capstone project focuses on graph-based recommender systems for the social media platform Reddit.
 Users can choose to comment, subscribe, or otherwise interact in different online communities within Reddit called subreddits.
 Utilizing the graph database and analytics software TigerGraph, we create a recommendation model that recommends subreddits to users based on a variety of different interaction-related features.

+The source code for the project is broken up as follows:
+- `src/dataset`: files which handle data downloading and parsing it into a heterogeneous graph representation.
+- `src/features`: files which handles the non-graph feature generation process for our graph data (users/subreddits).
+- `src/models`: our baseline and final models which actually make recommendations for users as well as an evaluation handler class. `src/models/baselines.py` contains the non-graph baseline models while `src/models/models.py` contains the graph-based final models. `src/models/evaluator.py` handles evaluation of recommendations via precision@k calculation given a testing interaction set.

+The website associated to this project can be found [here](https://scottasut.github.io/dsc180b-project/).

-For the code checkpoint, we do not have a test target due to reliance on TigerGraph.
-For a quick demo that our code up to this point is working, please refer to [this video.](https://youtu.be/mfJwbF27YR0)
+Due to this project's reliance on TigerGraph's tools, our models cannot be run via a test target without access to a cluster.
+For a quick demo that our code which makes recommendations for a user, please refer to [this video](https://youtu.be/mfJwbF27YR0).
+Additionally, you may refer to `notebooks/model_testing.ipynb` to see the evaluation of the models.

 ## Prerequisites: